openplanet-nl/nadeoapi-docs/docs/live/campaigns/map-info.md

 }
 ```

-Example response if the requested map does not exist or is not part of any campaigns or TOTDs:
+Example response if the requested map does not exist or is not part of any campaigns or TOTDs (status 200):

 ```json
 {